 Healthy Soils, Stock and Pasture

-This was a research project trialling a range of alternative fertilisers and amendments whilst measuring pasture production and soil microbiology.
-2 replicated trial sites were established and monitored for 6 years.
+This was a research project running from 2007-2010 trialling a range of alternative fertilisers and amendments whilst measuring pasture production and soil microbiology.
+2 replicated trial sites were established and monitored for 6 years (up to 2013).
 The results from this project was the catalyst for many farmers in the region to change fertiliser practices and inputs.
 To view very comprehensive results from the first 3 years of the trial click here, or to view the total results for the 6 years please click here.

 Western Port Ag-Emissions Project